Therapy is often called a “safe place” to talk about anything. But, what about illegal things, like drug use, will that really stay confidential?

 I say all this because your therapist is just as interested in making sure there aren’t any misunderstandings in issues surrounding reporting.
 The last thing a therapist wants is for you to disclose information that you anticipated would remain confidential.

-So, if you’re concerned, simply talk to your therapist about it.
+So, if you’re concerned, simply talk to your therapist about your fear about the possibility of something you’re about ready to disclose might need to be reported.
+You can both talk about the pros and cons of disclosing, without disclosing just yet.
 If you have a good therapist, it will likely be a pleasant and productive discussion.